vimeo/psalm/docs/issues.md

 ### MixedPropertyAssignment

-Emitted when assigning a property to a value that Psalm cannot infer a type for
+Emitted when assigning a property to a value for which Psalm cannot infer a type

 ```php
 /** @param mixed $a */